jperez4/conways_game/README.md

 In the game, np.roll it's used to perform the neighborhood of each cell shifting the matrix in the eight possible directions, without using loops.

 After calculating the eight possible directions, we sum all the neighborhood matrices.
-Each cell in the neighbors matrix represent the sum of its eight neigbors
+Each cell in the neighbors matrix represent the sum of its eight neigbors.

+Finally, this version got a mean execution time of 0.044914627075195314

 ## I made use of/learn
 - Random